wkok/openai-clojure/README.md

 (:require [wkok.openai-clojure.api :as api])
 ```

-A simple completion prompt could be:
+A simple completion prompt for OpenAI could be:

 ```
 (api/create-completion {:model "text-davinci-003"